Credit:

 Washing machines use a lot less water than they used to.
 If it looks like your washer isn’t filling up enough, that might not be a problem.

 Even impeller-style top-load washers are not designed to operate with less water than their older agitator-pole counterparts.
-You may not see the deep level of water you’re expecting, especially in a newer high-efficiency washer, but if your clothes are coming out clean then the machine is using all the water it needs.
+You may not see the deep level of water you’re expecting, especially in a newer high-efficiency washer, but if your clothes are coming out clean, then the machine is using all the water it needs.

 Washing Machine Maintenance Tips

-Wipe down the drum, lid, and control panel
+| Remove wet laundry promptly | Wipe down the drum, lid, and control panel | Reseal or tighten hose connections, if needed | |

-Check for visible mold or detergent buildup and remove it
+| Check for any unusual sounds, leaks, or vibrations | Check for visible mold or detergent buildup and remove it |

 Why You Should Trust Our Expertise